Danny Batth: Stoke City

-Batth joined Stoke City on 29 January 2019 on a three-and-a-half year contract for a fee understood to be an initial £3 million.
+Batth joined Stoke City on 29 January 2019 on a three-and-a-half-year contract for a fee understood to be an initial £3 million.
 Batth made his Stoke debut on 2 February 2019 against Hull City and was given the captain's armband by Nathan Jones in the absence of Ryan Shawcross.
-Batth played 17 times in the remainder of the 2018–19 season as Stoke ended up finishing in 16th place.
+Batth played 17 times in the remainder of the 2018–19 season as Stoke finished in 16th place.
 Batth helped improve the Potters defence with the side keeping eight clean sheets.

-He scored his first goal for Stoke in an EFL Cup tie against Leeds United on 27 August 2019.
+Batth scored his first goal for Stoke in an EFL Cup tie against Leeds United on 27 August 2019.
 Stoke made a poor start to the 2019–20 season failing to win any of the first ten matches under Jones.
 Speaking in May 2020 Batth said he believed that Stoke made such a poor start because Jones brought in too many new players.
 Jones was replaced by Michael O'Neill in November and results began to improve.
 Batth scored in three of the final four matches as Stoke gained ten points to avoid relegation and finish in 15th position.
 In the 2020–21 season, Batth made 32 appearances as Stoke finished in 14th position.